Custom dialog boxes

 A dialog box is a modal window; users must provide a response before they can continue to interact with the UI.
 Depending on where you position your dialog box, this effect might not be apparent to your user.
 You should always layer your dialog box over your UI components so that the other UI components are dimmed.

-To download the code sample that demonstrates how to create a custom dialog box, see the Cascades Cookbook sample in GitHub.
+To download the code sample that demonstrates how to create a custom dialog box in QML, see the Cascades QML Cookbook sample in GitHub.
+To learn how to create a custom dialog box in C++, see the Cascades C++ Cookbook sample in GitHub.
 You can also follow a tutorial that teaches you how to create a custom dialog box and attach it to your UI.

 Last modified: 2015-01-07